rarebreed/rarebreed.github.io/_posts/2020-02-26-everything-learned-so-far.md

 khadga has been a really interesting project so far.
 It's dusted off a few skill sets, and forced me to learn quite a few new ones.
 Unfortunately, I haven't even been able to work on what I _really_ want, which is the machine learning part.
-At the rate I am going, I'm figuring it will be about anothe 2 months to get to the point where I can start implementing tensorflow.
+At the rate I am going, I'm figuring it will be about another 2 months to get to the point where I can start implementing tensorflow.

 That being said, here's everything I've been skilling up on in the last 2 months or so